Skip to content

 Online calculations

-If you prefer, you can use our online budget to do the income tax and National Insurance calculations for you.
+If you prefer, you can use My Budget to do the income tax and National Insurance calculations for you.

 2.Multiply Figure A by 12 to get your yearly drawings figure£51,000B